 In today’s world, ear cropping is purely a cosmetic surgery and has no functional use.
 Although most show dogs continue to have their ears cropped due to the traditional look, many countries have actually banned ear cropping.

-If you’re curios to learn more about this topic, here’s a link to an entire article on ear cropping.
+If you’re curious to learn more about this topic, here’s a link to an entire article on ear cropping.

 5. Great Dane’s have massive paws